Boriswaikin/animated-octo-tribble/README.md

 + toString(): String

 Explanation of a new method created in Sanctuary class:
-As comboBox need to display the name of the monkey that in isolation for user to move it to enclosure, so toString() method is created to return the string representation: "Name: monkey's name"
+As comboBox need to display the name of the monkey that in isolation for user to move it to enclosure, so toString() method is created to return the string representation: "Name: monkey's name".

 #### Assumption: